-Information on the Doctoral Students Convention
+Information on the Doctoral Convention

-What is the Doctoral Students Convention?
+What is the Doctoral Convention?

-- The DSC sees itself as a mediatory instance between university councils and doctoral researchers.
+- The DC sees itself as a mediatory instance between university councils and doctoral researchers.
 As such, it aspires after a constructive collaboration with both the councils of Heidelberg University as well as the doctoral students conventions of other universities.

-Events of the Doctoral Students Convention
+Events of the Doctoral Convention

-The General Assembly constitutes the democratic foundation of the DSC, with all doctoral researchers at Heidelberg University having voting rights there.
+The General Assembly constitutes the democratic foundation of the DC, with all doctoral researchers at Heidelberg University having voting rights there.
 During the regular General Assembly, which takes place once a year, important topics of the last year are discussed, possible changes to the rules of procedure are decided upon and the new executive committee for the upcoming year is elected.
 For important reasons, e.g. urgent changes in the rules of procedure, exceptional general assemblies may be convened.
 [Dates]

 The regular meetings take place at least once per semester and are open to all doctoral researchers.
 At the regular meetings, the executive committee as well as the working groups present their work, and latest topics are discussed.
 Here, all doctoral researchers may present their concerns.
 [Dates]

-Whenever there are new developments relevant to all doctoral researchers, the DSC invites everyone to a dedicated info event.
+Whenever there are new developments relevant to all doctoral researchers, the DC invites everyone to a dedicated info event.
 At this event the background and implications of the changing situation are explained, and the doctoral researchers get the opportunity to ask questions and discuss the topic.
 [Dates]

 The regulars' table (Stammtisch) is a social get together, offering doctoral researchers the opportunity to exchange views among each other and with the members of the executive committee.
 It takes place on the first Wednesday of each month at 8 pm.
 [Dates]